Irene Adler: Television series

 In the 2014 Japanese puppetry television show, Sherlock Holmes, broadcast on NHK (日本放送協会, Nippon Hōsō Kyōkai, Japan Broadcasting Corporation), Adler is a school nurse of a fictional boarding school Beeton School.
 At first she has an affair with Headmaster Ormstein but takes up with another man Godfrey Norton who teaches art and sees through the plot of Holmes and Watson in "The Adventure of the Headmaster with Trouble" based on "A Scandal in Bohemia".
 She is voiced by Rie Miyazawa.

 Adler appears in the original anime television series Case File nº221: Kabukicho (2019–2020), voiced by Maaya Sakamoto.
 In the anime television series Moriarty the Patriot, Adler is voiced by Yōko Hikasa, taking on the male guise of James Bonde to work as a spy.

+In the 2025 series Watson, depicting a modern-day Doctor Watson running the Holmes Clinic after Sherlock's apparent death at Reichenbach, Irene Adler appears in "A Variant of Unknown Significance", portrayed by Whoopie Van Raam.
+She visits the clinic claiming that she seeks medical help for her son Angus, who she claims is Sherlock's son, but Watson deduces that Angus is just assisting the con and is neither ill or Sherlock's son.
+The goal was to acquire a sample of Sherlock's DNA to sell to Baron Adelbert Gruner ("The Adventure of the Illustrious Client"), who has moved on from "collecting" women to connecting genetic samples of particular geniuses.
+Realising that Adler is ill and was planning to sell the sample to Gruner in exchange for money to help set up her son for after her death, Watson offers an improved treatment plan for her illness that should at least extend Irene's life in exchange for her not selling the sample to Gruner, and volunteers to be Angus's guardian after her death.